Drive sales on autopilot with ecommerce-focused features

 Best WordPress contact form plugins

-Given the drawbacks we’ve covered, it’s clear that the traditional approach of linking to an email in WordPress creates more problems than it solves.
+Given the drawbacks we’ve covered, it’s clear that the traditional approach of a WordPress email link creates more problems than it solves.

 WordPress mailto link implementations simply can’t compete with modern user expectations and security requirements.
 That’s why contact forms are the smarter alternative.